 Want to take the next step?
 Browse Our Ranges…

 We at KDCUK, are not in that vein.
 We are local UK manufacturers who pride ourselves on providing quality and durable german kitchens, at a price that you can afford.

-It’s impossible to answer a question like ‘how much does a new kitchen cost?’ without knowing more detail about the project first.
-There are many variables to take into consideration, such as kitchen size and shape, the price of your chosen unit range, how many internal mechanisms and drawers needed, appliances required, how extensive your renovations are going to be, etc.
+It’s impossible to answer a question like ‘how much does a new kitchen cost?’ without knowing more details about the project first.
+There are many variables to take into consideration, such as kitchen size and shape, the price of your chosen unit range, how many internal mechanisms and drawers are needed, appliances required, how extensive your renovations are going to be, etc.

-The Nobilia and C Range kitchens are comparable in cost to the kitchens you can buy from the major DIY stores, but they offer better quality units and mechanisms you’d expect from reknowned German manufacturers.
+The Nobilia and C Range kitchens are comparable in cost to the kitchens you can buy from the major DIY stores, but they offer better quality units and mechanisms you’d expect from renowned German manufacturers.
 This means they are more durable long term, look great for longer, ultimately giving you better value for money.
 And all of our kitchen ranges are made from sustainable timber.

 If you’re trying to keep the costs down there are a few things you can do to help, firstly still choose good brand appliances but the basic models without all the optional, often unused extras that push the price up.
 Secondly, avoid adding into your design too many drawers and internal mechanisms, these too will push the price up.

 Moreover, when factoring in your kitchen appliances cost, you must look to your existing kitchen and the appliances you can use from your old, in your new.
 For example, your washing machine, kitchen sink, fridge, freezer and electrical appliances are often transferrable from one kitchen to another and can save you money.
 An average-sized kitchen will require a few kitchen units to house some of these appliances, like your washing machine and or dryer.

 We have helped our customers craft kitchens that suit the space they have available.
 We offer a bespoke kitchen design experience at a price that won’t break your wallet.